stefanbartell/ontologies/README.md

-# dnp-ontology

-Structured Description of Effects of 2,4-dinitrophenol
+#### DNP Ontology: A Structured Description of Effects of 2,4-dinitrophenol